JMJHOX/date-simplify/projects/date-simplify/README.md

 # date-simplify
-Set of tools that simplifies calculations about dates on your angular app This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+Set of tools that simplifies calculations about dates on your angular

+# Version
+This library is working with Angular 13

 # How to use it
-First,Yo have to import it as a  service in your Angular app, importing "DateSimplifyService":
+To get Started, you have to import "DateSimplifyService" as a service within your Angular app:
 ```
 import { DateSimplifyService } from '@jmjhox/date-simplify';
 ```